anboit/ica0002-2021/01-intro/lab.md

 Note: directory structure and file names matter!
 Create the files and directories named exactly as requested.

-Step 3: Update your inventory file named `hosts` -- use http://193.40.156.86/students/your_github_username.html to find the correct connection parameters.
+Step 3: Update your inventory file named `hosts` -- check your own page from http://193.40.156.86/students.html to find the correct connection parameters.

 Step 4: Run the Ansible playbook: